LassoSoft/LassoGuide/lasso_guide_source/language/types.rst

 .. member:: null->setTrait(trait::trait)
    :noindex:

-   Sets the trait of the target object to the parameter.
-The existing trait is replaced.
+   Sets the trait of the target object to the parameter, replacing the existing trait.

 .. member:: null->addTrait(trait::trait)
    :noindex: